Oatly: Advertising

 Later that month, Oatly launched its first Europe-wide advertising campaign called "Are You Stupid?", showing results from focus group testing, showing people recognising which products do and do not contain dairy, irrespective of packaging, and directing viewers to a petition against "Amendment 171", supported by the European Dairy Association, which seeks to ban non-dairy products from using "dairy-based descriptors" such as "dairy", "creamy", "yoghurt-style dessert" or "does not contain milk" and could be interpreted to ban "packaging designs that call to mind dairy products, such as yoghurt pots or milk cartons" and ban climate impact comparisons.
 Campaigners — and one focus group member — argued that Amendment 171 would make it harder for the EU to meet its goal of increasing plant-based food consumption.
 Amendment 171 was approved by majority vote in the European Parliament in October 2020 and went into trilogue negotiations in late January 2021.
 On 25 May 2021 the EU withdrew Amendment 171, thus allowing plant-based dairy companies to use words like "buttery" or "creamy" to describe their products.

 In the beginning of 2022, several Oatly ads were banned by the British Advertising Standards Authority (ASA), a private regulatory body.
 The ASA did not dispute Oatly's claim that a vegan diet would reduce greenhouse gas emissions.
 But the ASA found consumers could confuse claims for Oatly Barista Edition with its other products, and that a study comparing the meat and dairy industry to the transportation industry did not compare the two equally.

+In 2024, Oatly announced a partnership with the Minor League Baseball where they would play at all 120 teams of the MiLB.
+They said they were going to be known as the 121st team of the MiLB, known as the "Malmo Oat Milkers".

+In September 2024, Oatly launched a campaign in the UK promoting the use of oat milk in tea, emphasizing how their product complements the popular British beverage, as part of their continued efforts to encourage plant-based milk alternatives.